ldaptools/ldaptools/docs/en/reference/Schema-Configuration.md

 #### class

 This is the `objectClass` value for the LDAP object you're defining.
 It can be any valid LDAP objectClass value (`user`, `inetOrgPerson`, `group`, etc) and will be used in the creation of LDAP query filters when using this type.
+This can be either a single string, or an array with multiple class names.

 --------------------
 #### category